en0c-026/pixel4te/README.md

-the input value has to be a number (for example: 4, 8, 16 ..) change the page number in the variable "numPag" of docs/pallets-scraper/script.js the result is an array with the rgb codes, ready to load in the file cd /docs/assets/mainmin.js in the variable "paletteList"
+the input value has to be a number (for example: 4, 8, 16 ..) change the page number in the variable "numPag" of docs/pallets-scraper/script.js the result is an array with the rgb codes, ready to load in scipt element of the html file in the variable "paletteList"